projectfluent/python-fluent/fluent.pygments/README.rst

       my-message = a localized string

-The `documentation`_ is really just an example of Fluent content highlighted with ``fluent.pygments``.
+The `documentation`_ has an example of Fluent content highlighted with ``fluent.pygments``.

 .. _fluent: https://projectfluent.org/